achillesthree/QuizChallenge/README.md

 Third-party assets were acquired through OSU and BCS.

 HTML Tutorials used for this project all come from: https://www.w3schools.com/html/default.asp.

 README Tutorials and formatting used for this project come from: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide

+JS Tutorials and formatting used for the project come from: https://www.w3schools.com/js/

 ## License